top of page

 Factors to Consider

-A tool like Time to Remember’s Who Should Manage the Estate worksheet helps you decide who should play lead roles in executing your estate plan.
-This downloadable worksheet has columns in which to write the names of relatives or other potential executors, or “Successors” as that company calls them.
+A tool like Time to Remember’s "Who Should Manage the Estate" worksheet helps you decide who should play lead roles in handling your estate plan.
+This downloadable worksheet has columns for the names of relatives or other potential executors, or “Successors.”
 It also has questions to consider when selecting a Successor, and checkboxes to note which candidates fulfill each criteria.
-There is even space on the form to add specific questions that apply to your situation.
+There is even space on the form to add specific criteria that apply to your situation.

 I want my children to know me well enough to handle my end-of-life preferences and my estate the way I want.
 A good way to ensure that happens is to organize as much as possible in advance, then tell them what I’ve done, why I’ve done it that way, and where I’ve stored the information and documents they will need.
-The person you select to handle your estate plan can play a huge role in helping to organize this information, using worksheets from Time2Remember or your own information-gathering strategy.

 Whatever you decide feels right for you and for your family, make sure your loved ones are prepared to carry out your wishes and handle your affairs with confidence and clarity.
+The "Who Should Manage the Estate" worksheet makes it easy to get started.

 Comments